hanwenzhang123/fullstack-note/03-note/README.md

 ```

 #### what is prototype
-- A reference to another object
+- All JavaScript objects inherit the properties and methods from their prototype, like a reference to another object
-- every function includes prototype object that enables all the other objects to inherit these methods and properties
+- Every function includes prototype object that enables all the other objects to inherit these methods and properties
 - Objects created using the `new` keyword inherit from a prototype called `Object.prototype`.

 #### prototype chain